Is it possible to get cerebral palsy later in life? There are reasons why people may assume they’ve developed cerebral palsy as teens or adults.

 Physical damage to the brain cannot heal.
 Luckily, the brain is extremely adaptive and has neuroplasticity.

-Neuroplasticity is the brain’s ability to adapt so that functions affected by damage to the brain can be reassigned to healthy areas.
+Neuroplasticity is the brain’s ability to adapt so that functions affected by damage to the brain may be reassigned to healthy areas.

 If you’ve had mild motor impairments your whole life, you don’t know what it’s like not to have them.
-It’s difficult to correct a walking pattern if you’ve walked a certain way your whole life.
+It’s difficult to correct a walking pattern if you’ve always walked a certain way.

 Neuroplasticity is activated through repetition.
 The more you repeat a new movement, the more rewiring occurs, and the stronger the neural pathways become.

-Eventually, the new movement gets so strongly embedded into the brain that it replaces the old movement pattern.
+Eventually, the new movement becomes strongly embedded in the brain and it replaces the old movement pattern.

 Understanding Cerebral Palsy Later in Life

-Getting a late diagnosis of cerebral palsy can be shocking and overwhelming.
+Getting a late diagnosis of cerebral palsy may be shocking and overwhelming.

-Cerebral palsy is a childhood motor disability that most people are born with but can also be acquired in early childhood.
+Cerebral palsy is a childhood motor disability that most people are born with.
+However, it can also be acquired in early childhood.

 It can range from mild to severe, and those who are diagnosed later in life often have such mild symptoms that their motor impairments go unnoticed for years.